-Some areas of the province, like the Okanagan Valley, can have very hot temperatures in the summer.
-On hot days, the temperature inside a parked car can be very high.
+Some areas of the province can have very hot temperatures in the summer.
+This is not generally the case in the Victoria area and the rest of Vancouver Island.
+However, on warm days, the temperature inside a parked car can be very high.

 Here are some tips:

-- Never leave children or pets in a parked car on a warm day.

-- Bring lots of drinking water with you in the car.

-- Before going on a long trip, take your car

-in for a safety check.
-Your local garage

-or the service department at your car

-dealership can help you.
-They should check

-the tires, engine, brakes, and radiator.
+- Never leave children or pets in a parked car on a warm day. - Bring lots of drinking water with you in the car. - Before going on a long trip, take your car in for a safety check.
+Your local garage or the service department at your car dealership can help you.
+They should check the tires, engine, brakes, and radiator.

 - Social Insurance Number

-- Finding a job
+- Economy

 - · Applying for a job

 - Discrimination

 - Foreign Qualifications Recognition

 - Working

-- · Getting paid
+- Getting paid

 - · Losing your job

 - If you get hurt at work

 - Starting your own business

-- · Where to go for help
+- Where to go for help